bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

                           // eg. do a.at(14) = value; before trying to access that index contents

 a.erase(a.begin()+3);     // Remove a[3], shifts elements towards back

-a.erase(remove_if(a.begin(), a.end(), isOdd), a.end());
-                          // Erase-remove idiom (faster than erasing one-by-one in a for loop)
+                          // When in a for loop, remember to decrease the loop variable afterwards
-                          // Remove_if points to the element after all non-removed elements
-                          // isOdd is the comp function, should return bool and receive two objects

 a.insert(a.begin()+2,12)  // Make a[2] 12; shifts remaining to the right (linear complexity)